Parasite-stress theory: Criticism

 Anthropologist Daniel Hruschka and human biologist Joseph Henrich have proposed an alternative explanation of the observed cultural differences.
 In colonial times, European colonizers established efficient social institutions in countries with low mortality.
 In places where mortality was high due to infectious diseases, they set up extractive systems with less settling of Europeans.
 The more-efficient government institutions inherited from colonial times in low mortality countries can explain the observed differences in cultural values.

 Parasite influence on food preference across cultures

 This difference in culture due to pathogen avoidance has also been seen in the contrast of food preferences between cultures.
 Research investigated the possibility that individuals will have a preference for spices in their cooking to defend against food-borne human parasites.
 This was tested through measuring the types and numbers of spices used in recipes across various regions across the world – it was found that temperature was a good predictor of the use of anti-pathogen spices.
 This finding makes sense when considering that temperature is a breeding ground for parasites.
-Similarly, it has also been found that there is a relationship between countries that have a preference for utilizing spices in their cooking and parasite stress.